What is APR and how does it affect credit card debt?

-Of all the numbers you’ll hear about when signing up for a new credit card, one is much more important to understand than the rest: annual percentage rate (APR).
+Of all the numbers you’ll hear about when signing up for a new credit card, the most important to understand is annual percentage rate (APR).

-APR determines whether or not you’re getting a good deal on a credit card.
-The higher the APR, the harder it is to pay off your card balance, if you fall behind on payments.
+APR measures the amount of interest, fees and penalties that you will pay on credit card debt.
+It determines whether or not you’re getting a good deal on a credit card.
+The higher the APR, the more it costs to carry debt on a credit card.

 But APR isn’t just an interest rate.
 There’s more that goes into it, and if you want to know exactly how it’s calculated, you need to read the fine print.

-APR is the interest you pay on a credit card account, plus the fees charged by your credit card issuer.
+What is APR on credit cards?
+It is the interest you pay on a credit card account, plus the fees charged by your credit card issuer.

 Yes, APRs can vary based on how you use your credit card.
 You should look into the different rates when choosing a credit card.

-- Introductory: This is typically a lower rate that’s offered for a limited time.
-Also called a promotional rate, it can apply to specific transactions, balance transfers and cash advances.
+Introductory: This is typically a low rate that’s offered for a limited time.
+Also called a promotional rate, it can apply to specific transactions and balance transfers

 Consider your specific needs when deciding on a credit card.
 Make sure to thoroughly review all of the APR details, as well as the terms and conditions of the card.